8BitVino/mapmaker/readme.md

 3) Copy the 0.rgb from tiles directory to <yourdirectory> (this is the cursor sprite with transparency needed for editor)
 4) Either:

+   a.
 Edit mapmaker.bas and change tilespack$=_"yourdirectory"_

+   b.
 OR In mapmaker select Z to load a zone and enter _yourdirectory_

 ## Making Your Own Game